Back to Blog

 Once we have a unique ID, we can backfill it to all events in the table and be able to support the two original requirements.

 To map out all the aliases, we must walk through all edges in this graph.
 Graph walking in SQL is only possible to do with recursive CTEs.
+In this example we are using Postgres SQL, with minor changes this SQL can ported to all SQL dialects.

 First, we need to define the edges: